• Skip to primary navigation

 • Pig Trotters: Pig trotters, otherwise known as pig's feet, add the most flavor to this recipe.
 The pig's feet cook along with the meat, leaving the meat fall-off the bone tender and creating an amazing bone broth.

 • Hominy: Pozole actually means hominy in Spanish and it is a pivotal part of this soup.
-We use canned hominy because of its convenience and we also like the flavor.
+We use canned white hominy because of its convenience and we also like the flavor.
 However, you will find many people who use dried hominy, which also has a great taste but requires a longer cooking time.

 • Chicken Broth: You can use only water if you choose, but chicken broth enhances the flavor of the broth and complements the flavor of the pork.